nixworks/public/news/2009/10/6/index.md

 ##### Rwandan Genocide
 ### [ One of the most wanted suspects involved in the 1994 Rwandan Genocide, Idelphonse Nizeyimana, is arrested in the Ugandan capital Kampala. ](/news/2009/10/6/one-of-the-most-wanted-suspects-involved-in-the-1994-rwandan-genocide-idelphonse-nizeyimana-is-arrested-in-the-ugandan-capital-kampala.md)
-_Context: Kampala, Uganda, Idelphonse Nizeyimana, Rwandan Genocide_
+_Context: Idelphonse Nizeyimana, Rwandan Genocide, Kampala, Uganda_

 ##### Charles K. Kao
 ### [ Charles K. Kao, Willard S. Boyle and George E. Smith win the 2009 Nobel Prize in Physics for the achievements concerning the transmission of light in fibers for optical communication and for the invention of an imaging semiconductor circuit - the CCD sensor. ](/news/2009/10/6/charles-k-kao-willard-s-boyle-and-george-e-smith-win-the-2009-nobel-prize-in-physics-for-the-achievements-concerning-the-transmission-o.md)
-_Context: Charles K. Kao, Willard S. Boyle, George E. Smith, fibers, optical communication, Nobel Prize in Physics, semiconductor, CCD sensor_
+_Context: semiconductor, George E. Smith, Willard S. Boyle, fibers, optical communication, Nobel Prize in Physics, CCD sensor, Charles K. Kao_

 ##### Typhoon Parma
 ### [ Typhoon Parma makes landfall at Luzon, the Philippines. ](/news/2009/10/6/typhoon-parma-makes-landfall-at-luzon-the-philippines.md)